 2.1.1.
 How does the Stage 1 Appeal process work?

 - The written evidence relating to your case will be considered by an OET Appeal Manager.
 An OET Appeal Manager is a senior assessment expert from Cambridge English Language Assessment, who is not involved in the administration or marking of the OET.

 - The OET Appeal Manager will review all the written evidence relating to your case, to review and decide whether CBLA has applied its procedures properly and fairly in reaching its decision.

 - It is the role of the OET Appeal Manager to consider whether any further work relating to the original decision should be authorised (e.g. re-marking of additional scripts, gathering of additional evidence).
 If further work relating to the original decision is authorised, this information will form part of the OET Appeal Manager’s final recommendation.

 - The OET Appeal Manager’s recommendation will then be considered in full by the OET Appeals Committee.
-The Appeals Committee includes the Director of CBLA and at least one member who is not a member of the CBLA Board, or a CBLA employee or assessor.
+The Appeals Committee includes the CEO of CBLA and at least one member who is not a member of the CBLA Board, or a CBLA employee or assessor.

 - The OET Appeals Committee will make a decision based on the OET Appeal Manager’s findings, and any further information obtained by the OET Appeal Manager during their case review.

 - You will be notified in writing of the Stage 1 Appeal decision, including the outcome of any further work authorised, within eight weeks of your submission of the OET Appeal Request Form.

 2.1.2.
 How can I request a Stage 1 Appeal?

 You must clearly explain in writing the reason for requesting the Stage 1 Appeal by